-Merger enforcement should focus on the structure of markets because, as the Department of Justice noted in the 1968 guidelines "the conduct of the individual firms in a market tends to be controlled by the structure of that market, i.e., by those market conditions which are fairly permanent or subject only to slow change."
-Although those guidelines wisely prescribed specific concentration levels above which mergers would be presumed anticompetitive and unlawful, the agencies today "routinely undertake full-blown analyses of even the largest"
+As the Department of Justice noted in the 1968 guidelines "the conduct of the individual firms in a market tends to be controlled by the structure of that market, i.e., by those market conditions which are fairly permanent or subject only to slow change."
+In other words, corporations that attain market power through their size or position in an industry are highly likely to abuse that power.
+Therefore, they should be blocked from obtaining that power in the first place.